 Explore the links between public health and human rights, with a focus on women, children, tribal, and other marginalized and vulnerable populations in India.

-This program studies the relationship between human rights and health in a field-study context.
+This program studies the relationship between public health and community in a field-study context.
 Students analyze specific case studies that illuminate the problems, prospects, and potential methods of promoting health.
-Advocacy efforts for health and human rights on the national and international levels are also examined, along with relevant international declarations such as the Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights.
+Policy advocacy efforts for realization of right to health on the national and international levels are also examined, along with relevant public health schemes and programs.

 Topics of study include: